digitalfabrik/integreat-app/native/docs/manual-builds.md

 - The password that you need to fill in twice is saved in Passbolt as Digitalfabrik Fastlane Match.

-- The Apple account that you need to sign in to is the one of the app team, the password is in Passbolt.
-This is also the step where you will need the second factor.
+- The Apple account that you need to sign in to is your personal one.

-- You will need to add all the app_identifier you want to work with.
+- You will need to add all the app_identifiers you want to work with.
 You can find a list of them at https://github.com/digitalfabrik/app-credentials/blob/main/apple%20app%20identifier%20list.txt

 ##### Trouble Shooting

 - [Installing certificates hangs on `Cloning remote git repo...`](troubleshooting.md#bundle-exec-fastlane-certificates-hangs-on-cloning-remote-git-repo)
-- Secrets containing `'`: Exporting as environment variable is possible as
-  follows: `export SECRET='<prefix>'"'"'<suffix>'`.
+- Secrets containing `'`: Exporting as environment variable is possible as follows: `export SECRET='<prefix>'"'"'<suffix>'`.
-- 2FA prompt: Ask on Mattermost, in the #team-app channel

 #### Dependency Management